 Mindfulness Can Help

 If you’re looking for something you can do to improve your ability to accept change, mindfulness is a good place to start.
 Mindfulness refers to the mental skills that come from the practice of meditation.
 As you can read about on our introduction to mindfulness page, there are many ways to practice mindfulness without doing meditation.
-However, doing meditation is the best way to practice mindfulness.
+However, meditation is the best way to practice mindfulness.

 Whether you choose to practice mindfulness or not, the smartest steps you can take toward coping well with change and transitions are these: